chennachaos/high-performance-matlab/_episodes/05-MATLAB Parallel Computing Toolbox.md

 which can be used to distribute and manage parallel jobs among the workers in a parallel pool.
-However, we don't know how this interacts with the HPC cluster, especially when used in combination with the HPC cluster's job schedulers such as SLURM which is used on Supercomputing Wales (SCW) clusters.
+However, we don't know how this interacts with the HPC cluster, especially when used in combination with SLURM, the HPC cluster's job scheduler we use on Supercomputing Wales (SCW) clusters.
 > * Therefore, use of MATLAB's job scheduler `is not recommended` for use on SCW clusters.
 {: .callout}